 Please call the District to find out the necessary requirements to connect to secondary water in your area.

-To apply for secondary water, please press the apply for water button and submit the completed online fillable form.
+To apply for secondary water service, please press the Apply for Secondary Service button and submit the completed online fillable form.
 Once we have received applications, the District will contact the applicant for further processing.

 Various configurations of service connections have been constructed throughout the history of the District.
 All new connections are required to be constructed with a District approved meter.
 Older connections are being retrofitted to include a meter in phases.
 If your connection does not include a meter (housed under a purple lid) your responsibility for repairs and maintains begins after the District ’s valve (typically located in the park strip).
 If you have a meter installed your responsibility for maintenance and repairs begins immediately downstream of the meter.
 Please do not open the meter enclosure.
 Do not touch the District-owned valve.
 Homeowners are strongly encouraged to install their own valve shut off on their side of the connection.

 The District strongly encourages residents being served secondary water to install a filter to remove debris.
 This filter will need to be cleaned periodically in order effectively allow the flow of water through the filter.
 Installation and cleaning of filters is the responsibility of the resident.

 - When will secondary water be turned on and off for the season?

 - Typically the District or its’ partnering agencies begin charging the secondary system (allowing water into the pipelines) the week of April 15th.
 This process typically takes approximately 3-4 days to fully pressurize the system.
 Water is no longer delivered to the system starting around October 15th.
 These dates are all subject to available water supplies.